 - 5.1 The Habitats Regulations Assessment (HRA) refers to the assessment required for any plan or project to assess the potential impacts against the conservation objectives of Natura 2000 wildlife sites.
 The assessment must determine whether the plans would adversely affect, or are likely to affect, the integrity of a site(s) in terms of its nature conservation objectives.
 Where negative effects are identified other options should be examined to avoid any potential damaging effects. - 5.2 The HRA process is generally divided into three stages: - 1.
 The initial stage of the HRA process is called the screening stage and determines if there are any likely significant effects or risk of significant effects possible, as a result of the implementation of the plan. - 2.
 The screening process should provide a description of the plan and an identification of the Natura 2000 sites which may be affected by the plan and assess the significance of any possible effects on the identified sites. - 3.
-If it is determined (in consultation with Natural England) that have potential significant adverse effects, then the plan will need to be subject to an "Appropriate Assessment", under the relevant provisions of the Habitat Regulations. - 5.3 There are no Designated Sites (including Natura 2000 wildlife sites) within the Neighbourhood Plan Area.
-The Neighbourhood Area is situated to the east of the River Great Ouse.
-It is equidistant between the following Natura 2000 wildlife sites within the Great Ouse catchment: - Upstream Ouse Washes (Old Bedford River) Special Area of Conservation (SAC)/ Ramsar site; and - Downstream The Wash Special Protection Area (SPA)/ SAC/ Ramsar site. - The Great Ouse is one of four major watercourses draining into The Wash (together with the Rivers Nene, Welland and Witham).
+If it is determined (in consultation with Natural England) that have potential significant adverse effects, then the plan will need to be subject to an "Appropriate Assessment", under the relevant provisions of the Habitat Regulations. - There are no Designated Sites (including Natura 2000 wildlife sites) within the Neighbourhood Plan Area.
+The Neighbourhood Area is situated to the west of the River Great Ouse and north-west of the New/ Old Bedford Rivers.
+It is also bisected by the Middle Level Main Drain, which flows south-west/ north-east through the parish.
+It is equidistant between the following Natura 2000 wildlife sites: - The Wash and North Norfolk Coast Special Protection Area (SPA)/ Special Area of Conservation (SAC)/ Ramsar site approximately 14km to the north; and - Ouse Washes (Old and New Bedford River) SPA/ SAC Ramsar site approximately 14km to the south. - The Middle Level Main Drain flows into the tidal part Great Ouse near Wiggenhall St Germans.
+The Great Ouse is one of four major watercourses draining into The Wash (together with the Rivers Nene, Welland and Witham).
 Growth within the Great Ouse catchment could have implications for downstream designations.
-However, this is not a significant consideration in the case of Watlington, as no additional development (beyond that already committed in the adopted Local Plan) is proposed in the Neighbourhood Plan. - There may be other local wildlife designations within the Neighbourhood Plan Area.
+However, this is not a significant consideration in the case of Marshland St James, as no additional development (beyond that already committed in the adopted Local Plan) is proposed in the Neighbourhood Plan. - There may be other local wildlife designations within the Neighbourhood Plan Area.
 The Neighbourhood Plan must take this into account and ensure that policies are consistent with the designation objectives.
-The Watlington Neighbourhood Plan contains a suite of policies which aim to achieve this, including local policies for the safeguarding, retention and enhancement of biodiversity and defined green corridors. - 5.6 A 'Habitats Regulations Assessment of Detailed Policies and Sites Plan: Site Allocations and Development Management Policies Proposed Submission Document' was carried out and published in September 2015 by Wild Frontier Ecology to support the Local Plan (Site Allocations and Development Management Policies 2016).
+The Marshland St James Neighbourhood Development Plan contains focuses upon the developed part of the village and does not contain policies relating to the wider countryside beyond.
+The latter issues are already covered through natural environment policies in the adopted Local Plan. - 5.6 A 'Habitats Regulations Assessment of Detailed Policies and Sites Plan: Site Allocations and Development Management Policies Proposed Submission Document' was carried out and published in September 2015 by Wild Frontier Ecology to support the Local Plan (Site Allocations and Development Management Policies 2016).
 This considered the impacts of the housing growth arising from the Local Plan (three sites) and any potential significant impacts upon the Natura 2000 sites.
-A Habitats Regulations Assessment was also prepared to accompany the emerging replacement Local Plan, which similarly provided an assessment of the implications of Plan policies for the Borough as a whole, including upon Natura 2000 sites.
+A Habitats Regulations Assessment was also prepared to accompany the emerging replacement Local Plan5, which similarly provided an assessment of the implications of Plan policies for the Borough as a whole, including upon Natura 2000 sites.